nus-cs2103-AY2021S2/tp/docs/team/tomashiwa.md

 * **Project management**:
-  * Set up, managed the team repository and resolve any GitHub related problems tha the team has.
+  * Set up, managed the team repository and resolve any GitHub related problems that the team has.
   * Set up the [github-page](https://ay2021s2-cs2103-w17-4.github.io/tp/) for the team.
   * Integrated and released `v1.1` - `v1.4` (4 releases) on GitHub.
   * Read through and tag every project issues from the PE dry run to allow easier prioritization for the team.